Risk scoring

 Castle calculates risk scores for three types of abuse, designed to cover most fraud and abuse problems when used in combination with business-specific policies:

-• Account Abuse Score - a.k.a. the Castle Score, is the probability of a user trying to abuse your service, e.g. fake accounts, multi-accounting, account sharing, excessive.
+- Account Abuse Score - a.k.a. the Castle Score, is the probability of a user trying to abuse your service, e.g. fake accounts, multi-accounting, account sharing or excessive usage.
 Will typically be implemented for the registration event, but can also be used for in-app events to prevent business logic or payment abuse.

 How to get started with the risk scores